Chat with us on WhatsApp

 Dr Bonaros: Cutting Edge Crown Hair Transplant in Glasgow

-Along with hair transplants for the scalp, beard, and body, Dr Bonaros also offers non-surgical treatments for hair loss, such as Minoxidil and Finasteride.
+Along with hair transplants for the scalp, beard, and body, Dr Bonaros also offers non-surgical treatments for male pattern baldness and female pattern baldness and other causes of hair loss, such as platelet-rich plasma, minoxidil and finasteride.

-Our hair transplant clinic is in Glasgow, but through our online consultations, we can help guide patients across the United Kingdom.
-Dr Bonaros provides a cost estimate and initial advice for crown hair transplants through a non-binding online assessment form.
-Within 48 hours, you can receive the necessary information and guidance to help you make an informed decision.
+Our hair transplant clinic is based in Glasgow, but through our online consultations, we can help guide patients across the United Kingdom.
+We provide a cost estimate and initial advice for crown hair transplants through a non-binding online assessment form.

 Dr Epameinondas Bonaros hair transplant surgeon in Glasgow, Scotland